GochoMugo/capq/README.md

 <a name="autopop"></a>
 ### autopop: false

-If `autopop` is `false`, for new elements to be successfully pushed to a filled queue, some elements have to be popped first.
+If `autopop` is set to `false`, for new elements to be successfully pushed to a **filled** queue, some elements have to be popped first.

 **So how do you know if elements were not pushed successfully?**